On most current-generation gaming consoles, we’ve seen achievements—also called trophies, badges, or whatever else—become a permanent feature.

-They’re far from universally beloved, but whether you like them or hate them, the fact remains the same: they’re here to stay.
+They’re far from universally loved, but whether you like them or hate them, the fact remains the same: they’re here to stay.
 Unless, of course, you’re talking about Nintendo’s consoles.

-When legendary Nintendo game designer Shigeru Miyamoto was asked what he thought about the then relatively new Achievements system on the Xbox 360, he said he hadn’t paid much attention to it.
+When legendary Nintendo game designer Shigeru Miyamoto was asked what he thought about the then-relatively-new Achievements system on the Xbox 360, he said he hadn’t paid much attention to it.
 He then added that the idea seemed “like something we’ve been doing for the last 15-20 years.”

 The Case Against Achievements

-The Case for Achievements
+The Case in Favor of Achievements

 We’ve all had those experiences where you beat a game and just don’t want it to be over.
-Well-crafted achievements can give you a reason to stick with a game without feeling like you’re jumping through hoops.
+Well-crafted achievements can give you a meaningful reason to stick with a game without feeling like you’re wasting time or playing for no reason.

-It doesn’t seem likely that Microsoft or Sony will simply drop achviements or trophies, even though the idea of GamerScore doesn’t seem nearly as important as it did around 2008.
+It doesn’t seem likely that Microsoft or Sony will simply drop achievements or trophies altogether, even though the idea of GamerScore isn’t nearly as important as it was in 2008.

-While achievements at their best can serve as an extra challenge or reward for putting extra time into their game, they’re not the only way to make sure you get your money’s worth from a game.
+While gaming achievements can provide value by serving as extra challenges or rewards for meaningful engagement, they’re not the only way to make sure you get your money’s worth from a game.